PromiseKit/UIKit/README.markdown

 This project adds promises to Apple’s UIKit framework.

+This project supports Swift 3.0, 3.1, 3.2 and 4.0; iOS 9, 10 and 11; tvOS 10 and
+11; CocoaPods and Carthage; Xcode 8.0, 8.1, 8.2, 8.3 and 9.0.

-## CococaPods
+## CocoaPods

 ```ruby
 pod "PromiseKit/UIKit" ~> 4.0
 ```

-The extensions are built into `PromiseKit.framework` thus nothing else is needed.
+The extensions are built into `PromiseKit.framework` thus `import PromiseKit` is all that is needed.

 ## Carthage